Friday, March 27, 2026

 DROP COLUMNSET UNUSED

--- Add a PRIMARY KEY to an existing table
+-- Add PRIMARY KEY

 ALTER TABLE departments